Fonua Pole: 2022

 Pole made his first grade debut for the Wests Tigers against the New Zealand Warriors in round 16, becoming Wests Tigers player no. 257.
 It was the Warriors' first home game in nearly 2 years due to the COVID-19 pandemic, in front of a sold-out crowd.
 Pole said, "“It was 100 percent Warriors crowd just screaming at us, I think I got slandered on the sideline a bit and someone was yelling at me that they felt sorry for me and didn’t want me to go on."

 The next week, he was named in the starting team after a late withdrawal from James Tamou, and ran for a game-best 167 metres and made 17 tackles without a miss.
 He then remained in first grade for the remainder of the season, and was named the club's Rookie of the Year.

 2023

 Pole played a total of 23 games for the Wests Tigers in the 2023 NRL season as the club finished with the Wooden Spoon for a second straight year.

 2024

 Pole made 23 appearances for the Wests Tigers throughout the 2024 NRL season as the club finished with the wooden spoon for a third consecutive year.
 On 22 November, the Wests Tigers announced that Pole had re-signed with the club until 2027.

 2025

 Pole played a total of 21 matches for the Wests Tigers in the 2025 NRL season as the club finished 13th on the table.

+2026

+Pole played every match for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.